 When looking at the ingredients list on any pet food packet, it is important to ensure that meat is listed as the first ingredient.

-This is especially important for Cavalier King Charles spaniels as they are a meat-eating breed.
+This is especially important for Cavalier King Charles spaniels as it is for all carnivorous animals such as dogs.

 Cavaliers need a diet that is around 18% protein in order to maintain their muscle mass and keep their energy levels up.

 However, it is important not to overfeed them as this can lead to obesity and other health problems.

 While fat is an important part of any diet, too much fat can be detrimental to your Cavalier’s health.

 Cavaliers need a diet that is around 5% fat in order to maintain their weight and keep their energy levels up.

 Cavaliers need a diet that is high in fibre in order to maintain their digestive health.
 Fibre helps to keep the digestive system working properly and can also help to prevent constipation.

 Manufactured dog foods will often have the nutrient levels clearly listed on the packet so it is always worth checking before you buy.